microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL (Node).md

     _Creating a new dataset_

 1. Click the **Browse** button.
-Navigate to this lab's "resources" subdirectory and select the file named **digit-recognition.csv**.
+Select the file named **digit-recognition.csv** from the [resources that accompany this lab](https://a4r.blob.core.windows.net/public/cs-machine-learning-resources.zip).
 Make sure **Generic CSV File with a header (.csv)** is selected under **SELECT A TYPE FOR THE NEW DATASET**.
 Optionally enter a friendly name for the dataset in the **ENTER A NAME FOR THE NEW DATASET** box, and then click the check mark in the lower-right corner to begin uploading the dataset.

     ![Uploading the dataset](Images/upload-dataset.png)